 How does owner financing work?

 Like the conventional mortgage option, the owner financing process requires the buyer to pay a down payment for the property, and the rest is to be paid over the period.
-Check out the details that will provide you the right idea about the owner financing process.
+Check out the details that will provide you with the right idea about the owner financing process.

 • Owner financing process begins when the buyers and sellers agree on a specific financial term.
 This includes the owner financing terms like amortization, schedule interest rate, and the deadline to clear the loan in total.

 • The buyer must make the down payment for the actual state estate.
 The purchase price is based on the financial terms of both parties.
-The down payment is typically higher than the percentage of the purchase price than what one has to pay with a traditional mortgage.
+The down payment is typically higher than the percentage of the purchase price that one has to pay with a traditional mortgage.
 This is because the owner wants high security to reduce any financial risk in the future.

 • The buyer needs to pay the balance as installments.
 This includes direct property taxes along with insurance payments which are usually tied with the traditional mortgage.
 However, they are not included in the owner financing.